qwangd2l/activities/README.md

 When Travis CI runs on the tagged release, it will be deployed to NPM.

+Once the tag is generated, navigate to the [Releases](https://github.com/BrightspaceHypermediaComponents/activities/releases) tab and draft a new release that matches the tag.
+Here you can provide more detailed information on what has changed in the release.

 ## Usage

 The evaluation hub should be pulled directly from `my-unassessed-activities`: